paramana/scrolli/README.md

 To add the scrollbar to an element you do:
 `$('#scrollbar').scrolli([options]);`

-## Demo

-The demo in order to work you need to add jquery and requirejs.

-You can do that from your terminal with bower, running the following command:
-`$ bower install`

-Otherwise you need to add them manually and update the paths in __index.html__  accordingly

 ## Options

 * `axis` :  vertical or horizontal scrollbar ( x || y ). __default__: y